madetech/nhs-virtual-visit/docs/WISHLIST.md

 ## Edit a trust

-We only enable creating a trust as a site admin, they are unable to edit the details of a trust such as the video provider and password.
+We only enable creating a trust as a site admin and changing their video provider.
+They're unable to edit the details of a trust such as their password.

 ```
 As a site admin,
-I want to be able to edit a trust,
+I want to be able to edit all details of a trust,
-So that I can change details of a trust such as the video provider and password.
+So that I can change details such as the password.
 ```